frankchenqu/hybrid/README.md

-"An Interpretable Deep Learning and Molecular Docking Framework for Repurposing SARS-CoV-2 Main Protease Inhibitors"
+## An Interpretable Deep Learning and Molecular Docking Framework for Repurposing SARS-CoV-2 Main Protease Inhibitors

 This repository provides a deep learning-based framework for predicting drug–target interactions (DTIs), built upon our previously proposed AMMVF model.
 It allows for training, evaluation, and visualization of DTI prediction.

-Requirements:
+## Requirements:

 Python ≥ 3.8
 PyTorch ≥ 1.11